alburezg/DemoKin_example/DemoKin_handout.md

 Williams, Iván, Alburez-Gutierrez, Diego and Xi Song.
 (2021) "DemoKin: An R package to compute kinship networks in stable and non-stable populations."
 URL: <https://github.com/IvanWilli/DemoKin>.

-# Aknowledgments

-Kin count estimation has a long history in mathematical demography, starting with the work of [@lotka1931orphanhood] on modelling orphanhood in theoretical populations across demographic regimes.
-To the best of our knowledge, Brass [-@brass_derivation_1953] proposed the first kinship equation to estimate child survival over maternal age.
-Goodman et. al [-@goodman_family_1974] generalized this approach to sisters, granddaughters, cousins, etc., in stable and non-stable populations.
-The so-called Goodman-Keyfitz-Pullum Kinship Equations were popularized by Keyfitz and Caswell [-@Keyfitz2005] and Bongaarts [-@bongaarts_projection_1987] used a similar approach to estimate descendants in his 'Family Status Model'.
-More recently, Caswell [-@caswell_formal_2019;-@caswell_formal_2021] introduce the matrix approach that `DemoKin` is based on.

-# References

-# Appendix: Obtaining U matrix from a life table
+# Appendix: Obtaining U matrix from a life table {#appendix}

 Here, we show how to estimate the argument **U** from `DemoKin::kins()` (survival ratio by age from a life table) from a standard life table.
+The code is part of the function `DemoKin::get_HMDHFD()`.
-In this case, we are using Swedish period life tables from the Human Mortality Database.
+For this example, we use Swedish period life tables from the Human Mortality Database.

 ```r